Chloë Grace Moretz's Brothers Approve Of Brooklyn Beckham...Now

 Advertisement

 She suspects the texts are just reminders to David and Victoria's son that they're all always watching.
-Wouldn't it be funny if little Harper returned the favor and started trash-talking Chloë?
+Wouldn't it be funny if little Harper returned the favour and started trash-talking Chloë?

 Watch Moretz explain the situation below.